Mandatory Dicamba Training and Recordkeeping

 Some individuals will both purchase and physically apply these auxin-containing herbicides.

-Purchasers who completed Dicamba/2,4-D Herbicide Technology Training (required for purchase) in 2017 or 2018 do NOT need to take purchaser training again, but they MUST complete Dicamba Applicator Training annually to comply with federal label requirements (see Applicator Requirements above).
+Purchasers who previously completed Dicamba/2,4-D Herbicide Technology Training (required for purchase) do NOT need to take purchaser training again, but they MUST complete Dicamba Applicator Training annually to comply with federal label requirements (see Applicator Requirements above).

-Mississippi’s mandatory recordkeeping form for Engenia, FeXapan, and XtendiMax applications has also been updated for the 2019 growing season.
-The form reflects federal label changes, including
+Mississippi’s mandatory recordkeeping form for Engenia, FeXapan, and XtendiMax applications has been updated for the 2020 growing season.
+The 2020 form reflects federal label changes implemented in 2019, including

 - pesticide certification for all applicators